murtazasmart/EXITSEB06/README.md

 # Foker
 This was our 3rd year Software Engineering Project for UCD CS Program.

 The main aim of this project is to develop a multiply poker game with a Graphical User Interface which can support all the poker players, around the world.
 They can play the game from any location using multiple platforms ends with a good user experience.

+### Note worthy contributors
+@MashiG
+@mekalarashmika
+@lalendra94
+@BhagyaR94
+@namalkaS

 ## Things to keep in mind:
 1. Use Intellij IDE to run this project.